Placement syntax: Use cases

-The basic problem is that the constructor is a peculiar function; when it starts off, there is no object, only raw memory.
-And by the time it finishes, you have a fully initialized object.
-Therefore, i) The constructor cannot be called on an object ii) However, it needs to access (and initialize) non-static members.
+The constructor, unlike other functions, is called when there is no object (only memory), and when it finishes executing, the memory is now a fully initialized object.
+Therefore, the constructor cannot be called on an object, however, it must access (and initialize) non-static members.
 This makes calling the constructor directly an error.
 The solution is the placement form of operator new.